 Lactation may result in vaginal dryness and subsequent discomfort.
 This is a common problem in the postpartum period and is thought to be due to the decline in oestrogen levels during lactation (atrophic vulvovaginitis).
 Tenderness of the vagina and genital area may also be accompanied by itch.
 Intercourse may be painful (dyspareunia).
 There may be splitting or fissuring of the posterior fourchette (the entrance to the vagina).
 The use of water-based vaginal lubricants can reduce discomfort during intercourse but these sometimes sting or irritate.
 Petroleum-based products may be better tolerated or also cause irritation; they can cause condom breakage so should be avoided if depending on barrier method contraception.
 Vaginal moisturisers can also relieve vaginal dryness and pain.

 A nipple suction injury that does not heal with a change in breastfeeding technique may be a sign of infection.
-Staphylococcus aureus is the most common infectious organism and may enter the milk ducts via injury to nipple which can lead to infective mastitis or breast abscess.
+Staphylococcus aureus is the most common infectious organism and may enter the milk ducts via injury to the nipple, which can lead to infective mastitis or breast abscess.

-Postpartum women can have increased skin sensitivity to environmental irritants and those with an atopic history can present with an eczema flare.
+Dry, irritated, and itchy nipples are a common problem during lactation.
+Postpartum women can have increased skin sensitivity to environmental irritants, and those with an atopic history can present with a flare of nipple eczema.
 Topical corticosteroids are the main treatment.
 They should be applied sparingly after a breastfeed.
 Ointments are preferred to creams.

 The risk factors most commonly associated with mastitis are:

 The most important measure is to ensure that breastfeeding continues.
-Frequent breast milk removal with the infant at the breast and/or via breast pump is essential in preventing milk stasis.
-Complete emptying of the breast will assist recovery.
+Frequent breast milk removal with the infant at the breast and via breast pump is essential in preventing milk stasis.
+Complete emptying of the breast will assist in recovery.
 Involvement of a lactation consultant or midwife is strongly recommended.

 A variety of harmless skin lesions may arise on the nipple and occasionally interfere with feeding.